 I bet you are wondering what the movie was about right about now, huh?
 Just so you know, I’m stalling until my Prozac kicks in ‘cuz I’m not sure if my weakened emotional state can handle reliving this thing yet.

 Okay, here goes. [b]Bet your Life[/b] centers around Sean’s character, Sonny Briggs.
-Sonny’s an ex-football player turned limo driver and gambling addict.
+Sonny’s an ex-football player turned limo driver and gambling addict who probably knows all the slang terms for bingo calls and their definitions.
 He owes lots of money to a loan shark.
 The loan shark wants to kill him.
 So, he sends Carmen, played by Corinne, to kill Sonny.
 While Sonny’s trying to head her off, he comes into contact with this guy who has a gold card for a nearby private casino.
 The guy gets killed by some dude in a helicopter.

 Sonny freaks and runs into the casino.
 It’s owned by Joseph, the freak in the helicopter.
 He’s played by Billy Zane.
 He is unbalanced but in a very bady way.
 Sonny catches his eye, so to speak.